 Now that we’ve broken down the amount of capital you’ll need to raise, you can start looking for investors.
 When finding the right investor a few important things to evaluate and analyze include their previous investments, their performance, and how hands-on they plan to be when helping you grow your self-pour business.
 It is crucial to ask a potential investor about their previous investments to determine if they have kept up with funding; if they haven’t, this suggests they are struggling to make payments and you should avoid bringing them into your business.

 Also, keep in mind that securing a strong investor with a diverse portfolio and background can lead to interest from other investors within their network during future rounds of funding, such as scaling or expanding to multiple locations.

-It’s imperative that you’re bringing on the right investors, and while everyone would love a big Venture Capitalist to come on board, it’s more realistic to raise funds through a round of family and friends, and possibly even angel investors.
-VC’s typically invest in companies that have already shown exceptional growth and are poised to continue to expand, while friends and family are key investors at the beginning of your business.
-They will be able to provide your business with great ideas, concepts, and even give valuable feedback during the early development of your self-pour bar or restaurant.
+You must bring on the right investors, and while everyone would love a Venture Capitalist to come on board, it’s more realistic to raise funds through a round of family and friends, and possibly even angel investors.
+VCs typically invest in companies that have already shown exceptional growth and are poised to continue to expand, while friends and family are key investors at the beginning of your business.
+They will be able to provide your business with great ideas and concepts and even give valuable feedback during the early development of your self-pour bar or restaurant.

 Friends and Family as Investors

 Friends and family are the most obvious investors, but not always the most fruitful area.
 Trust is such an important aspect of business and investing.
 You should already have trust with your family, but it goes both ways.
 Depending on your family’s financial situation, getting a few family members to each invest $25,000 – $50,000 could provide you with the seed money you need to attract more investors.
 You could treat their investment like a SAFE Note or as equity, but you want to be as clear as possible with them on how they can or will make their money back.
 Underpromise and over-deliver.